AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 _____________________

-Set `self.repeat` to True (the default is False) if a Reader should be called again to read a second block from a file.
-Most commonly (only?) used for reading multiple powder histograms from a single file.
+Set `self.repeat` to True (the default is False) if a Reader should be called again to after reading to indicate that more data may exist in the file to be read.
+This is used for reading multiple powder histograms or multiple images from a single file.
 Variable `self.repeatcount` is used to keep track of the block numbers.

 *support routines*
 _________________________